 Why volunteerism is important

-In a literal sense, the definition of volunteerism is “the act or practice of doing volunteer work in community service.”
-But volunteerism doesn’t have to be restricted to the action it describes.
 Volunteerism connotes a mindset or a philosophy.
 It can also mean an attitude of service or a willingness to give back to your community — and in doing so, to make the world around you a better place.

-As it turns out, volunteerism doesn’t just help the organization, population, or community on the receiving end.
+As it turns out, volunteerism doesn’t just help the organization, population or community on the receiving end.
 Volunteering your time or energy can have amazing benefits for you, too.
 Below are a few ways that volunteering can change your life for the better:

-- Provides a sense of meaning.
+- A sense of meaning.
 A lot of research has been done on the link between altruism and happiness.
 The happiness that many people feel as a result of volunteering may be related in part to the increased sense of purpose and self-confidence experienced when people are generous with their time and energy.

-While most communities have no shortage of volunteer opportunities, the COVID-19 pandemic has made volunteering more difficult.
-Fortunately, Kiwanis International clubs all around the world are still serving their communities.
 Kiwanis club members look at the needs of children in their community and decide on projects that will benefit local kids the most.
 By coming together with others in your area, you can begin to make your community a better place for everyone in it.
 Reach out to your local Kiwanis club today to get involved!